Movement-DAO/move-docs/docs/peace/legal/guiding-principals.md

 ### Introduction.

-These guiding principles constitute an Agreement (hereinafter the "Agreement") and are entered into by and amongst members of PeaceDAO (hereinafter "PeaceDAO", "DAO" or "☮️DAO"), an unincorporated nonprofit association organized under the laws of the State of Delaware.
+These guiding principles constitute an Agreement (hereinafter the **"Agreement"**) and are entered into by and amongst members of PeaceDAO (hereinafter **"PeaceDAO"**, **"DAO"** or **"☮️DAO"**), an unincorporated nonprofit association organized under the laws of the State of Delaware.

-The following terms apply when you click to view or access DAO's Dapp or DAO's online services (including https://peace.move.xyz), donate or transfer cryptocurrencies such as Ethereum, or transfer one or more ERC-20 ("Tokens") or ERC-721 ("NFTs") or other digital assets (collectively, "Cryptographic currencies") to the DAO, become a Member of DAO, receive DAO Tokens, hold Governance Rights for the DAO, interact with or access [the DAO's smart contracts](addresses) in any way, provide services to the DAO, donate or transfer any property to the DAO, or otherwise interact with or access the DAO's services through the Dapp.
-The DAO's governance may occur on [Snapshot](https://snapshot.org), however for the purpose of this agreement we refer to this as part of the DAO Dapp.
+The following terms apply when you click to view or access DAO's Dapp or DAO's online services (including https://peace.move.xyz) (collectively, **"the DAO Services"** or **"Services"**), donate or transfer cryptocurrencies such as Ethereum, or transfer one or more ERC-20 (**"Tokens"**) or ERC-721 (**"NFTs"**) or other digital assets (collectively, **"Cryptographic currencies"**) to the DAO, become a Member of DAO, receive DAO Tokens, hold Governance Rights for the DAO, interact with or access [the DAO's smart contracts](addresses) in any way, provide services to the DAO, donate or transfer any property to the DAO, or otherwise interact with or access the DAO's current or future services.
+The DAO's governance is currently hosted on [Peace DAO's Snapshot Space](https://snapshot.org/#/peace.movedao.eth), however for the purpose of this agreement we refer to this as part of the DAO Service.

 **By doing any of the above, you signify your agreement to these terms.
 If you do not agree to be bound by the Agreement in its entirety, you may not access, interact with, or use the DAO Dapp or online services.**